guipas/simple-bootstrap-starter/README.md

 ##To start a project :

 ###1.
-Make sure you have Bower & Gulp installed globaly on your computer
-      npm install gulp gulp-less
+Clone this project into your project directory
+      git clone https://github.com/guipas/simple-bootstrap-starter.git myproject
+      cd myproject
 ###2.
+Make sure you have Bower & Gulp installed
+      npm install gulp gulp-less bower
+###3.
 Install bootstrap with bower
       bower install --save-dev bootstrap
-###3.
-Clone this project into your project directory
-      git clone https://github.com/guipas/simple-bootstrap-starter.git myproject
-      cd myproject
 ###4.
 Launch Gulp (already configured)
       gulp
 ###5.
 You are ready to go